In Episode 3, I discuss a comprehensive framework for understanding how 401ks work and how to use them strategically.

 I need your help, please leave a listener review 🙂

-If you liked this episode, I’d be stupendously grateful if you wouldn’t mind taking 99 seconds to leave me a quick review on iTunes, Spotify, Google, or wherever you listen to podcasts.
+If you liked this episode, I’d be stupendously grateful if you wouldn’t mind taking 99 seconds to leave me a quick review on Apple Podcasts, Spotify, Google, or wherever you listen to podcasts.

 It’d mean the world to me and your review also helps others find my podcast, too!